systematic-magic/AgingPMC/research_papers_html.rst

 4.1.
 Check that Keywords section has a title "KEYWORDS” (ALL CAPS)

 4.2.
-Check that article has at least 1 keyword (Note: number of keywords is not limited).
+Check that article has at least 1 keyword and not more than 8 keywords.

 4.3.
 Check that keywords start with a small letter (exception: special terms, genes, proteins, species names etc, which normally start with capital letter).